cloudfoundry/cli/plugin/plugin_examples/README.md

 Uninstall of the plugin needs to be explicitly handled.
 When a user calls the `cf uninstall-plugin` command, CLI notifies the plugin via a call with `CLI-MESSAGE-UNINSTALL` as the first item in `[]args` from within the plugin's `Run(...)` method.

 ### Test Driven Development (TDD)
-2 libraries are available for TDD
-- `FakeCliConnection`: stub/mock the `plugin.CliConnection` object with this fake [See example](https://github.com/cloudfoundry/cli/tree/master/plugin/plugin_examples/call_cli_cmd/main)
+An example which was developed using TDD is available:
-- `Test RPC server`: a RPC server to be used as a back end for the plugin.
-Allows plugin to be tested as a stand along binary without replying on CLI as a back end.
+- `Test RPC server`: an RPC server to be used as a back-end for the plugin.
+It allows the plugin to be tested as a stand alone binary without replying on CLI as a back-end.
 [See example](https://github.com/cloudfoundry/cli/tree/master/plugin/plugin_examples/test_rpc_server_example)

 ### Using Command Line Arguments